 (UN) Common App.
 Essay & Application Workshops

 Students will learn how to effectively organize their extracurriculars and use concise, impactful writing when filling out their Common App.
 Activities List.
-All other Common App. sections are reviewed as well.
+We focus on turning a collection of experiences into a clear narrative of initiative, contribution, and growth.

 Students benefit greatly from having one or two prompts in mind and some initial thoughts-if not a draft- in order for me to better understand their intent and writing style.